News from Stephanie Bennett

 September '99 at the invitation of the Los Angeles World Affairs Council, I performed Irish and original music for Her Excellency, Mary McAleese, President of Ireland.
 What an honor!
 Click here for the photographic evidence.
 I also met the Foreign Minister of Ireland, Mr. David Andrews.
 When Mrs. Andrews remarked that I appeared to be a different race from the very tall Foreign Minister (I am not quite five feet tall), I explained that my ethnic heritage is part Leprechaun.

-July '99 Orchestrated string parts for alternative singer/songwriter Chloé's new recording of quirky, hypnotic & hip songs.
-Also played harp at recording sessions for Ray Conniff's two new CD's, "S'Country" and "S'Christmas".
+July '99 Played harp at recording sessions for Ray Conniff's two new CD's, "S'Country" and "S'Christmas".

 April '99 Composed & recorded some new orchestral pieces for my composer demo (film production companies, music supervisors/editors etc. may inquire).
 Also performed material from my BARDINA'S FOREST CD at a concert of New Music For Harp presented by the L.A.
 Chapter of the American Harp Society.
 At the same concert, harp/flute/viola trio Entr'amis (Jennifer Duke, harp; Suzanna Giordano, viola; James Lasota, flute) beautifully performed my compositions "Music in the Shape of a Quilt" and "Music in the Shape of a Brook".